 AGU will be utilizing RFID technology to identify and track attendee participation at certain social and special events and the major lectures and sessions.
 This information helps us to better plan room allocations and meeting room sizes for various events.
 NOTE: AGU will not share this information with exhibitors or other suppliers.
 If you prefer not to participate please contact customer service or 866-229-2386 to “opt out” or come to a registration area on site in San Francisco to “opt out” and obtain a new badge.

 What is the cancellation/refund policy?

-Written notification of registration cancellations must be e-mailed to firstname.lastname@example.org.
-Registration cancellations received by 7 November 2014 will receive a complete refund.
-Cancellations received between 7 November and 14 November 2014 will have a $50 processing fee deducted from their refund.
-No refunds will be issued for registrations cancelled after 14 November.
-No refunds will be issued for ticketed events cancelled after 7 November 2014.
-In the event of a medical or family emergency, AGU must be notified by 31 December 2014 to have a refund request reviewed for consideration.
+Written notification must be emailed to firstname.lastname@example.org.
+Registration cancellations received by 14 November 2014 will receive a complete refund.
+Cancellations received between 15 November and 21 November 2014 will have a $50 processing fee deducted from their refund.
+No refunds will be issued for cancelled registrations or ticketed events after 21 November 2014.

 Please email any questions not addressed in the FAQs.